ywilkof/spark-jobs-rest-client/README.md

 - Inquire a job's current status that was previously submitted to the cluster
 - Kill a job running on a cluster

+# Requirements
+- JAVA 1.8
+- Spark version supplying the Rest API.
+This client was tested with version 1.5.

 ## Creating the client

 In order to issue requests to a Spark cluster, a client has to be created.